Certified Nursing Assistant (CNA) Job Description Template

 CNA Qualifications and Skills

 Tips: As you build out this section, be mindful of the fact that candidates may not apply if they feel they’re missing any single requirement.
-That’s why it’s important to only list your necessary requirements.
+That’s why it’s important to only list the necessary requirements.
 If you list any preferred requirements, be sure to identify them as “preferred” and not “required” in your CNA job description.
 Skills, licensing, and educational requirements are key items to include in this section.

 Template: